Darmstadt-Eberstadt: Villenkolonie

 This upscale residential area is located mainly eastwards from Heidelberger Landstraße at the northern Odenwald-slopes.
 According to inscriptions at some villas, they were built around the turn of the 20th century.
 The northern parts are built in a former forest, so there are many trees between the houses, which gives the area the typical quiet, shady environment.

 Alt-Eberstadt

 Alt-Eberstadt is the oldest part of Eberstadt.
 Contrary to Villenkolonie the houses here are predominantly build wall-on-wall.
 Some houses in Oberstraße and Heidelberger Landstraße are older than 300 years.

 Many of these old buildings provide an insight into an agricultural past of the village.
-Along the Heidelberger Landstraße are three notable points in Alt-Eberstadt, all of them are also tramstations.
+Along the Heidelberger Landstraße are three notable points in Alt-Eberstadt, all of which also have tram stops.